-This agreement can be terminated by the Supplier at any time without notice.

-On termination your services will stop immediately and all outstanding fees are due and payable.
+The agreement can be terminated by the Supplier at any time without notice.
+On termination, your services will stop immediately and all outstanding fees will be due and payable.
 You may also lose the deposit you paid at the start of the contract without any right to recover it.

-This type of unilateral termination term is likely to be an unfair contract term.
+Example of a unilateral termination term that is less likely to be an unfair contract term:

-✓ In the event the Supplier reasonably suspects fraud this agreement can be terminated by the Supplier at any time without notice.
+If the Supplier reasonably suspects fraud, the agreement can be terminated by the Supplier at any time without notice.
 On termination your services will stop and all outstanding fees are due and payable.